pmensik/exchange-api/README.md

 # IPEX
 Library for communication with IPEX call centrum

+## Configuration

+You need to export following environment variables in order connect to the IPEX

+ - `IPEX_URL` - domain of the switch-board (for example `vh656.ipex.cz`)
+ - `IPEX_API_KEY` - API KEY (similar to the AWS one) provided by the IPEX
+ - `IPEX_API_SECRET` - API SECRET (similar to the AWS one) provided by the IPEX

 ## Usage in a project

 Create a file in `/src/spc/ipex/routes.clj` and paste needed routes for the call.
+Then reference these routes in `src/spc/handler.clj`.

 ```
 (ns spc.api.ipex.routes